VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 There are two types of Rules:
 * [alerting](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/) -
-Alerting rules allow to define alert conditions via `expr` field and to send notifications to [Alertmanager](https://github.com/prometheus/alertmanager) if execution result is not empty.
+Alerting rules allow defining alert conditions via `expr` field and to send notifications to [Alertmanager](https://github.com/prometheus/alertmanager) if execution result is not empty.
 * [recording](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) -
-Recording rules allow to define `expr` which result will be then backfilled to configured `-remoteWrite.url`.
+Recording rules allow defining `expr` which result will be then backfilled to configured `-remoteWrite.url`.
 Recording rules are used to precompute frequently needed or computationally expensive expressions and save their result as a new set of time series.

-`vmalert` forbids defining duplicates - rules with the same combination of name, expression and labels within one group.
+`vmalert` forbids defining duplicates - rules with the same combination of name, expression, and labels within one group.

 #### Alerting rules